-- Preparation and management of the SEP. - Attending community and stakeholder meetings. - Preparing public communication materials including letters to the community and key stakeholders, text for website and advertisements in local paper. - Meeting with key stakeholders including the residents directly impacted by the project. - Ensuring all submissions received are acknowledged, logged and responded to (tracked through Consultation Manager). - Responding to and recording community and stakeholder enquiries and complaints received from the community information line. - Organising briefings with Tahmoor Coal's Community Consultative Committee. - Organising venue and advertising for the Community Information days. - Establishing and maintaining the stakeholder contact lists and ensuring that any events/contacts are entered Consultation Manager.
+- a) Preparation and management of SEP. - b) Responding to and recording community and stakeholder enquiries and complaints received from the community information line. - c) Organising briefings with Tahmoor Coal's Community Consultative Committee and the Tahmoor Chamber of Commerce. - d) Organising release of newsletter onto the Tahmoor Chamber of Commerce website. - e) Organising venue and advertising for the Community Information days. - f) Establishing and maintaining the stakeholder contact lists and ensuring that any events/contacts are entered Consultation Manager.